Last updated: November 2 2020

 - Selectively transfer business and master data from multiple source ERP systems.
 A pre-requisite for working with multiple source systems, is that the ABAP repository and configuration of the source systems are compatible.
 Harmonization work is required in the Prepare phase.

 - Only use the S/4HANA Migration Cockpit for data migration (excluding historic transactions).
 This provides a more application focused approach when compared to the technical migration involved in DMLT services.
 Less harmonization work may be required.

 - The old production system may be de-commissioned to a dormant status to access historic data and archived data.

 For more information about SAP Data Management and Landscape Transformation (DMLT) see this page https://www.sap.com/services/implementation/data-mgmt-landscape-transformation.html or read the solution brief and the SAPPI Success Story.
 You can contact the global SAP DMLT team by email mailto:email@example.com.
 They provides services for Selective Data Transition, New Implementation and System Conversion that can also be delivered remotely.

 There are four partners that provide software, tools and services for selective data transition:

 These are alternatives to using SAP DMLT for SAP S/4HANA on-premise projects.
 These organizations are part of a global expert community.
+SAP has not certified any of the partners toolsets and SAP support agreements do not cover fixes for inconsistencies that could occur using their tools.
 You can get more details of their offerings at these links: